yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 emotionally and technically hard for me because I had more than 10K comments in Disqus, in which I had a lot of memories of the old days!

-## The problems that I had for Disqus
+## The problems that I had with migrating Disqus comments

 In September this year, I saw that [Rob's post](https://robjhyndman.com/hyndsight/disqus2giscus.html) on migrating from